Cognitive-Behavioural Therapy for Bipolar Disorder: Techniques for Emotional Regulation

 Recognising the signs and symptoms of bipolar disorder is essential for those diagnosed with the condition and their loved ones, who play a significant role in providing support.

-Common include sudden changes in mood or , difficulty concentrating or making decisions, reduced need for sleep during manic episodes, increased need for sleep during depressive episodes, engaging in risky behaviours when experiencing mania, and thoughts of suicide during depression phases.
+Common include sudden changes in mood or behaviour, difficulty concentrating or making decisions, reduced need for sleep during manic episodes, increased need for sleep during depressive episodes, engaging in risky behaviours when experiencing mania, and thoughts of suicide during depression phases.

 It is essential to note that everyone experiences bipolar disorder differently; some people may have more severe symptoms than others or exhibit different patterns.